Esperanza Rising: Learning Not to Be Afraid to Start Over

 What is the source of Esperanza's "hope" for happiness?

-At the end of this lesson, students will be able to: analyze and identify the structural elements of the novel.
+Analyze and identify the structural elements of the novel.

-Describe Esperanza's growth in maturity and understanding.
+Identify specific examples in the text to describe Esperanza's growth in maturity and understanding.

 Describe the working conditions for farm laborers in the 1930s and explain why the farmers and growers do not pay more or provide better living accommodations.